 Spring is the best time to repot most plants.
 However, repotting chrysanthemums is timed differently because their blooming period is different than most plants.
 The best time to repot a chrysanthemum is when the plant is actively growing in autumn.

 Some gardeners advocate repotting mums a second time in spring, but this isn’t necessary unless the plant grows so fast that it quickly becomes rootbound.

 Water the plant a day or two before you plan to repot your mum.
 Mum plant repotting is easier if moist soil clings to the roots.

 When you’re ready to repot, prepare the new pot by covering the drainage hole with a small piece of netting or a paper coffee filter to keep the soil from leaking out the hole.
-Place 2 or 3 inches (5 to 7.5 cm.) of a good quality potting mixture in the pot.
+Place 2 or 3 inches (5-8 cm.) of a good quality potting mixture in the pot.

 Turn the mum upside down and guide the plant carefully from the pot.
 If the plant is stubborn, tap the pot with the heel of your hand or knock it against the edge of a wooden table or potting bench to loosen the roots.

 Place the mum in the new container.
 Adjust the soil in the bottom, if necessary, so the top of the mum’s root ball is about an inch (2.5 cm.) below the rim of the container.
 Then fill around the root ball with potting soil, and water lightly to settle the soil.